-Second, to provide various tools (User interfaces, classes dedicated to specific tasks…) to easily build a Custom Application
+Second, to provide various tools (User interfaces, classes dedicated to specific tasks…) to easily build a Custom App/Extension

 The Control modules are interfacing real instruments using user written plugins.
 The complete list of available plugins is maintained on this GitHub repository and installabled using the Plugin Manager

 GitHub repo: https://github.com/PyMoDAQ

 Video tutorials here

 Mailing List: firstname.lastname@example.org

 PyMoDAQ is written by Sébastien Weber: email@example.com under a MIT license.